SeanSnake93/Flask_Book/README.md

 #### Pytest Coverage

+To aquire a coverage chart liek the one above you need to use "pytest --cov "pytest --cov ./application"

-As can be seen in the coverage chart above, under miss their is a total of 55.
-This is a total of 55 lines missed by the pytest. in order to achive a higher coverage more of the lines needed to be targeted.
-So that we are able to see what other lines are being missed by running the function bellow we will be presented with a list of number corisponding to lines within the file not targeted by the pytest.
+This will run your tests and give you a coverage chart like the one above, under 'miss' their is a number 55.
+This is a total number of lines missed by the pytest. in order to achive a higher coverage, more of the lines missed need to be targeted.
+So that we are able to see what other lines are being missed, we will need to run the function bellow...

-pytest --cov ./application
+pytest --cov --cov=/application --cov-report=term-missing

+This will provide a list of number corisponding to lines within all file not targeted by the pytest.

-By using this i was able to include large portions of my routes file within the tests to bring my total score.
+By using this I was able to increase my routes files coverage to bring up my total score.

 *After forfilling more lines of code...*
 ----------- coverage: platform linux, python 3.6.9-final-0 ----------- <br />